6 steps to own your content

 to localhost:4000

-and run the following command from the repository folder bundle exec jekyll serve -w
+command from the repository folder bundle exec jekyll serve -w

 .

-6. Publish your website online.
+6. Publish your website online

 If everything looks good, let’s upload your new website to the repository and publish it.
 To upload it, we need to describe the changes we made.
 We do this in three steps: